bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 A few key takeaways from these 2 posts for me are:

 1. This site no longer has a need for Sass
-2. With the eleventy-plugin-bundle, it's easier to develop per-page CSS
+2. The eleventy-plugin-bundle makes it easier to develop per-page CSS
 3. There's a time for inlining and a time for external style sheets
 4. I still have a lot to learn about how best to approach handling critical CSS
+5. There are many ways to approach CSS processing with Eleventy, choose wisely

 And now we're really done.
 Until next time...